 As well as targeted practices, a coherent strategy is needed to ensure that working practices across the organisation support an inclusive culture which embraces difference.
 The strategy needs to be supported by organisational values which reflect the importance of diversity and inclusion.
 Our report Diversity management that works draws on research evidence and professional expertise to make practical recommendations in six key areas of diversity practice and strategy.

-Although there’s no legal requirement to have a written diversity policy, it’s a good idea to produce one to demonstrate the organisation takes its legal and moral obligations towards being a diverse employer seriously.
+Although there’s no legal requirement to have a written inclusion and diversity policy, it’s a good idea to produce one to demonstrate the organisation takes its legal and moral obligations towards being a diverse employer seriously.
 It can also encourage employees to treat others equally.

 - Recognise that a diverse workforce also needs an inclusive environment.

 - Ensure that initiatives and policies have the support of the board and senior management.